SeanAbstract/gatsby-starter-netlify-cms/src/pages/index.md

       financingRate: "7.398%\_"
       platformUsageFee: CNH 15
       platformUsageFeeType: per deal
-  title: Access World-Class Investment Options
+  title: Trade and Invest in World Exchanges
 featureSection:
   buttonText: How it works
   description: >